Hypoplastic left heart syndrome: Diagnosis

 Hypoplastic left heart syndrome can be diagnosed prenatally or after birth via echocardiography.
 Typical findings include a small left ventricle and aorta, abnormalities of the mitral and aortic valves, retrograde flow in the transverse arch of the aorta, and left-to-right flow between the atria.
 It is often recognized during the second trimester of pregnancy, between 18 and 24 weeks' gestation.

+Chest x-ray may also be utilized in the diagnosis of hypoplastic left heart syndrome, and typically shows an enlarged cardiac silhouette along with signs pulmonary hypertension.
+Blood work and genetic testing remain of high importance as well, and should include a complete blood count, electrolytes, lactate, and arterial blood gas to evaluate acid-base status and oxygenation.
+Genetic testing may be beneficial to obtain and has been associated with multiple chromosomal abnormalities including Turner, DiGeorge, and Down syndrome.

 Management

 Medical

 Without life-prolonging interventions, HLHS is fatal, but with intervention, an infant may survive.
 A cardiothoracic surgeon may perform a series of operations or a full heart transplant.
 While surgical intervention has emerged as the standard of care in the United States, other national health systems, notably in France, approach diagnosis of HLHS in a more conservative manner, with an emphasis on termination of pregnancy or compassionate care after delivery.

 Before surgery, the ductus must be kept open to allow blood-flow using medication containing prostaglandin.
 Air with less oxygen than normal is used for infants with hypoplastic left heart syndrome.
 These low oxygen levels increases the pulmonary vascular resistance (PVR) and thus improve blood flow to the rest of the body due to the greater pressure difference between the lungs and body.
 Achieving oxygen levels below atmosphere requires the use of inhaled nitrogen.
 Nitric oxide is a potent pulmonary vasodilator, and thus reduces PVR and improves venous return.
-Any factor that increases PVR will impede right sided flow.
+Any factor that increases PVR will impede right-sided flow.